-East/West & Lodging, stem stiffness, stem canker and light leaf spot contribute to the agronomic merit score at candidate selection.
-The calculation used to set the agronomic merit score for the East/West region is: region Lodging (1-9) + stem stiffness + 1.5 x stem canker (1-9) + 2 x LLS (1-9) North Region & Lodging, stem stiffness and light leaf spot contribute to the agronomic merit score at candidate selection.
+East/West region & Lodging, stem stiffness, stem canker and light leaf spot contribute to the agronomic merit score at candidate selection.
+The calculation used to set the agronomic merit score for the East/West region is: Lodging (1-9) + stem stiffness + 1.5 x stem canker (1-9) + 2 x LLS (1-9) North Region & Lodging, stem stiffness and light leaf spot contribute to the agronomic merit score at candidate selection.
 The calculation used to set the agronomic merit score for the North region is: Lodging (1-9) + stem stiffness + 2 x LLS (1-9)

-Defined comparator varieties for 2023 Mechanism to set yield target East/West Region Conventional Aspire Acacia Number equal to the mean GO of the top 3 yielding conventional varieties in the East/West region Hybrids Ambassador LG Aviron Number equal to the mean GO of the top 3 yielding hybrid varieties in the East/West region Clubroot Crome Number equal to the GO of the highest yielding clubroot resistant variety in the East/West region Herbicide Tolerant Matrix CL Number equal to the GO of the highest yielding herbicide tolerant variety in the East/West region Conventional Aspire Acacia Number equal to the mean GO of the top 3 yielding conventional varieties in the North region North Region Hybrids Ambassador LG Aviron Number equal to the mean GO of the top 3 yielding hybrid varieties in the North region Clubroot Crome Number equal to the GO of the highest yielding clubroot resistant variety in the North region Herbicide Tolerant Matrix CL Number equal to the GO of the highest yielding herbicide tolerant variety in the North region
+Defined comparator varieties for 2024 Mechanism to set yield target East/West Region Conventional Tom Acacia Number equal to the mean GO of the top 3 yielding conventional varieties in the East/West region Hybrids Ambassador LG Armada Number equal to the mean GO of the top 3 yielding hybrid varieties in the East/West region Clubroot Crome Number equal to the GO of the highest yielding clubroot resistant variety in the East/West region Herbicide Tolerant Matrix CL Number equal to the GO of the highest yielding herbicide tolerant variety in the East/West region Conventional Tom Acacia Number equal to the mean GO of the top 3 yielding conventional varieties in the North region North Region Hybrids LG Armada LG Adeline Number equal to the mean GO of the top 3 yielding hybrid varieties in the North region Clubroot Crome Number equal to the GO of the highest yielding clubroot resistant variety in the North region Herbicide Tolerant Matrix CL Number equal to the GO of the highest yielding herbicide tolerant variety in the North region

-No restriction on use of P1 varieties Other defined regi Other defined regional requirements: East/West A minimum rating of 6 for light leaf spot and 6 for phoma stem canker is required for a variety to meet criteria for automatic selection both as a candidate and for Recommendation North A minimum rating of 6 for light leaf spot and 3 for phoma stem canker is required for a variety to meet criteria for automatic selection both as a candidate and for Recommendation
+No restriction on use of P1 varieties Other defined regional requirements: East/West A minimum rating of 6 for light leaf spot and 6 for phoma stem canker is required for a variety to meet criteria for automatic selection as a candidate North A minimum rating of 6 for light leaf spot and 3 for phoma stem canker is required for a variety to meet criteria for automatic selection as a candidate

-16 Appendix 9: 2023 Specific criteria for the sowing of barley
+16 Appendix 9: 2024 Specific criteria for the sowing of barley